open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

    ```

 2. If there is a `CustomSigner` type registration, the secret signed via the custom signer defined in the
-   `CustomSignerRegistrationConfig` will be injected to the deployments defined in the addon template, so users can use
+   `CustomSignerRegistrationConfig` will be injected to the deployments and daemonsets defined in the addon template,
-   the certificate located at `/managed/<signer-name>/tls.crt` and `/managed/<signer-name>/tls.key`
+   so users can use the certificate located at `/managed/<signer-name>/tls.crt` and `/managed/<signer-name>/tls.key`

    ```yaml
    ...